bigfont/Bromance2013/gitCheatsheet.md

 This cheatsheet covers setting up and starting to use Git with Windows 8 and GitHub.
 The idea is to be able to work through all the "tasks" in an hour, and to have the appendix as a reference.
+Most of the content comes directly from the [Git Book]

 * Windows 8
 * [GitHub for Windows](http://windows.github.com/)